HerrMuellerluedenscheid/abedeto/README.md

     abedeto process [options]

 to generate figures which might help to judge about the depth of the event.
 They are created within the project directory in PNG format.

+### Further Information on Applications
+You can specify the array-id you are going to process using e.g. ``--array-id=GERES``.

+Given that you have a GF store stored in a different location other then in the *stores* sub-directory of your project, you can specify that location: ``--store-superdirs=[comma separated list of directories].
+Futhermore, if the store is not given the default name which is ``"ArrayID-xx-yy" (xx and yy are Crust2.0 tile IDs) the specific store to use can be defined: ``--store=STORE_ID``.

-Probably, synthetic and recorded traces are not well aligned.
-This can be corrected by appending a ``--correction [some_seconds]`` to the last command.
+Synthetic and recorded traces might not be well aligned.
+This can be corrected by appending a ``--correction=[some\_seconds]`` to the last command.
+Notice that the dashed line indicating the synthetic onset might also be shifted with respect to the synthetic traces.
+The reason for this is that the onset calculation is only performed usin the source site model.

+All traces are normalized using their minmum/maximum amplitude within the visible time-range.
+Additionally, a gain factor can be applied using ``--gain=[X]`` (X is a float).

+Filters are adjustable: e.g. ``--filter=1.1:9`` will apply a band-pass filter with corner frequencies between 1.1 and 9.0 Hz.

 Currently, no restitution is performed.
 However, the quantity can be changed using ``--quantity [displacement|velocity]`` which either integrates the beam or differentiates the synthetic traces, respectively.
 It is possible to retrieve response functions for each trace using ``--get-repsponses``.
 These can be found afterwards in the underlying data directory and can be used to restitute, manually.

+Some rudimentary information can be added as a caption to the figure by settings the ``--auto-caption`` flag.
 ### General Information
 Running the init command on events where the *name* is not specified will fail.
 In this case a name needs to be specified, manually: